Quick CV Dropoff

 I’ve been approached by many job seekers not just because they’ve sadly lost their job or face redundancy, but because they have been able to take the time to assess what is truly important to them and decided now is the right time to make the move into a new role.
 But for many of you, deciding if the timing is right is a difficult and nerve-wracking decision.

 Starting a new role during a pandemic poses its own list of questions, but that aside, how do you know when it is really time to move on?
-Perhaps you have been approached by a recruiter or head-hunted by an organisation at a time when you were not really actively looking but has got you thinking about it.
+Perhaps you have been approached by a recruiter or head-hunted by an organization at a time when you were not really actively looking but has got you thinking about it.
 I have put together 4 tell-tale signs to help you decide.

 Do you feel bored daily?
-We all have tasks that do not challenge us, but if your role is more boring than challenging and there is no scope to earn more responsibility or develop your skills, this could be sign it’s time to move on.
+We all have tasks that do not challenge us, but if your role is more boring than challenging and there is no scope to earn more responsibility or develop your skills, this could be a sign it’s time to move on.

 If you feel like you have more to offer, you probably do!